Skip to main content

 }

-Change the ranking method
+Change the fusion method

-Ranked Fusion is the default fusion algorithm.
+Relative Score Fusion is the default fusion method starting in v1.24.

 • To use autocut with the hybrid operator, use Relative Score Fusion.